FilecoinFoundationWeb/filecoin-foundation/src/content/digest/from-participant-to-organizer-how-community-led-activities-drive-innovation-in-decentralized-systems.md

   twitter:
     title: summary
     card: summary
   title: "From Participant to Organizer: How Community-Led Activities Drive Innovation in Decentralized Systems"
-  description: "Harnessing the Power of Decentralized Ecosystems — The strength of decentralized ecosystems lies in their broad participation and spirit of sharing.They are built on the diversity of thought and experience brought by..."
+  description: "Harnessing the Power of Decentralized Ecosystems — The strength of decentralized ecosystems lies in their broad participation and spirit of sharing.
+They are built on the diversity of thought and experience brought by..."
 ---

 ## Harnessing the Power of Decentralized Ecosystems

-The strength of decentralized ecosystems lies in their broad participation and spirit of sharing.They are built on the diversity of thought and experience brought by their participants.
+The strength of decentralized ecosystems lies in their broad participation and spirit of **sharing**.They are built on the diversity of thought and experience brought by their participants.
 Community-led and in-person activities are crucial for the continued prosperity of these ecosystems, as they enable members to connect, share perspective, and collaboratively address challenges.

 But these connections benefit from taking place in person, not just online.
 Research consistently shows that in-person events offer significant advantages over virtual ones in terms of engagement and networking opportunities.
 A [report from the Harvard Business Review](https://hbr.org/2017/04/a-face-to-face-request-is-34-times-more-successful-than-an-email) indicates that "in-person interactions are 34 times more likely to result in effective outcomes compared to virtual meetings."